Jarvis-3000/Chat_Bot_Flow_Builder/README.md

 # Introduction
-This is a Chat Bot Flow Builder and hiring assignment from BiteSpeed.
+This is a Chat Bot Flow Builder.
 Supports Drag and Drop feature to simply add new Message to flow.
 Create connections and save.

 # Technologies
 - React